 More users are shopping on their mobile devices these days, which means that your ecommerce store needs to be accessible from more than a desktop computer.

 Oftentimes, this means taking your online business into the world of mcommerce by building a mobile app.
 That said, simply building a mobile app doesn’t mean that it will be a win.
 You’ll need to think critically about how your mobile app will serve your users.
 When evaluating how to provide your users with the optimal user experience, you’ll need to consider which features will best meet your users’ needs.

-While there may be specific features best suited to your industry, there are many that apply to ecommerce businesses across the board.
-Here are 10 features that will help your ecommerce mobile app to succeed.
+While there might be specific features best suited to your industry, there are also many that apply to ecommerce businesses universally.
+Here are 10 features that will help your ecommerce mobile app succeed.

 1. Search feature

 This feature may not apply to your business if you don’t have a wide range of products, but if you do, it’s critical: SEARCH.
 Even when you have streamlined navigation, scrolling and swiping around on a device to find a product is a bit more of a challenge on mobile than on a desktop computer.
 In this way, adding a search feature can greatly simplify your users’ ability to find what they’re looking for.